-IFM Expert Perspective | How to Partner with Service Providers to Stem Skilled Labor Shortages
+How to Partner with Service Providers to Stem Skilled Labor Shortages

-Categories: Employees, Business and Industry, Facilities Maintenance
+Tags: Employees, Business and Industry,

 In this edition of "An Expert's P.O.V.", Flagship’s Mike Thompson, President/IFM discusses strategic ways that facility services providers can help facility managers (FMs) deal with the ongoing challenge of skilled labor shortages exacerbated by the COVID pandemic and its impact of the labor force, both short and long term. can take advantage of the reopening delay to improve the overall facility environment and the employee experience.